charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 - Karma tests run smoothly
 - **grunt check** comes back clean
 - Running your program on Heroku
+  - Having the database code working in Heroku is an advanced, third tier priority.
+I want to see your core program, that loads JSON, running on Heroku.
+Getting the database running on Heroku is an advanced, level three accomplishment.

 These features of your final demonstrate that you understand the basics taught in the course, that you came to class regularly, and made a good faith effort to complete the course.